List of weapons of the Vietnam War: US weapons

 The American M16 rifle and XM177 carbine, which both replaced the M14, were lighter and considered more accurate than the AK-47 but in Vietnam was prone to "failure to extract", in which the spent cartridge case remained stuck in the chamber after a round was fired, preventing the next round from feeding and jamming the gun.
 This was ultimately traced to an inadequately tested switch in propellants from DuPont's proprietary IMR 4475 to Olin's WC 846, that Army Ordnance had ordered out of concern for standardization and mass production capacity.

 The heavily armored, 90 mm gun M48A3 'Patton' tank saw extensive action during the Vietnam War and over 600 were deployed with U.S. forces.
 They played an important role in infantry support though there were a few tank versus tank battles.
 The M67A1 flamethrower tank (nicknamed the Zippo) was an M48 variant used in Vietnam.
+The use of this euphemistically nicknamed tank should not be confused with the widespread use of actual Zippo lighters to burn villages, which gave rise to the nickname of "Zippo squads".
+(Far from all such squads fielded the tank.)
+The Zippo nickname was also applied to man-portable flamethrowers.
 Artillery was used extensively by both sides but the Americans were able to ferry the lightweight 105 mm M102 howitzer by helicopter to remote locations on quick notice.
 With its 17 mi range, the Soviet 130 mm M-46 towed field gun was a highly regarded weapon and used to good effect by the PAVN.
 It was countered by the long-range, American 175 mm M107 Self-Propelled Gun (nicknamed Miller).

 The United States had air superiority, though many aircraft were lost to surface-to-air missiles and anti-aircraft artillery.
 U.S. airpower was credited with breaking the siege of Khe Sanh and blunting the 1972 Easter Offensive against South Vietnam.
 At sea, the U.S. Navy had the run of the coastline, using aircraft carriers as platforms for offshore strikes and other naval vessels for offshore artillery support.
 Offshore naval fire played a pivotal role in the Battle of Huế in February 1968, providing accurate fire in support of the U.S. counter-offensive to retake the city.